Join artist Jazmín Urrea for a public program grounded in storytelling and paying homage to choreographer and video artist Blondell Cummings.

 During this program, Urrea will share a story, one of her own or one she has encountered in a manner that best reflects her practice and thoughts about food and storytelling.
 The program will be followed by a brief Q&A session with Urrea, A+P’s Public Programs and Exhibitions Manager Joshua Oduga, and attendees of the virtual program.

-This program will be shared via A+P’s Instagram as an Instagram live on November 9, 2021 at 6:30 PM.
+This program will be shared via A+P’s website as a pre-recorded program on November 9, 2021 at 6:30 PM.
 We will archive the program along with the others in the program series Food for Thought: A Toast to Blondell via A+P’s YouTube for future viewing.
 This means that anyone interested in attending this program from anywhere in the world is welcome, all you need is an internet connection!

 No RSVP is necessary.
 If you would like a reminder and information about future programs, please RSVP HERE.
 A link to view the program will be emailed to all of those on the RSVP list on November 09, 2021.